What is gross profit, and how to calculate it

 Why is gross profit important?

 Calculating gross profit is important because it gives you a clear understanding of your company’s financial health.
 Beyond demonstrating how much profit your offerings generate for your business, gross profit calculations can shed light on the efficient use of labor and company resources.
-A high gross profit typically indicates that you have optimized your process and material choices to deliver profitable items or services quickly and affordably.
+A high gross profit typically indicates that you have optimized your process and material choices to deliver profitable goods or services quickly and affordably.

 To calculate your gross profit margin, divide your gross profit by your total revenue and multiply it by 100.
-For the doughnut shop example above, the gross profit margin formula would look like this:

 The doughnut shop’s gross profit margin would be 38%.
 In some industries, anything above 20% is good, but in high-end industries like fine jewelry, a good gross profit margin may be above 50%.
 Larger companies also tend to have higher profit margin expectations than small businesses do.